 Arms swing front to back, and legs swing forward and back from the hips, in the same plane of motion.
 Don’t let either leg or arm swing across your body, or twist as it moves forwards or back.

 If you prefer to visualize something more exciting than a steam train, then how about the cartoon ‘Road Runner’?

 While he doesn’t have arms, his legs move efficiently in one plane of motion and he also has great hip extension.

 5. Push-off, knee drive and paw-back

-If you watch footage of an elite runner run on a track, especially in slow-motion, you can see how far forward they drive their knees, how far back their leg is pushed out back behind them, and how long each foot touches the ground, ‘pawing back’ to drive forward motion.
-It’s really amazing.
-Then have someone film you running, from the side-on, and see how different your running form is.
-This gives you an idea of how important strength and flexibility is through your ankles, knees, glutes and hips especially, so that they may enable you to be able to train and run with an increased range of motion to get anywhere near the ‘gold standard’ in running form.
+If you watch footage of an elite runner run on a track, especially in slow-motion, you can see how far they swing forward their knees, how far back their leg is pushed out back behind them, and how long each foot lands and stays on the ground, ‘pawing back’ to drive forward motion.

 Obviously it’s not practical to run like that everywhere, and the range of motion generally decreases as you increase in distance and running duration, but it’s still important even if you’re not running at full-speed or trying to race anyone.